 Who governs Britain is the question we must now answer.

-One week ago, the British people voted, by a slim majority, in favour of leaving the European Union.
+One week ago, the British people voted in favour of leaving the European Union.

 The voters gave their opinion.
 That is all they did.
 But by doing so they provoked a Constitutional crisis for the United Kingdom, which may yet turn into an existential one.
 The question is no longer about Europe; the question today is simply ‘Who governs Britain?’